leonardorib/proffy/README.md

 #### Server

-To initialize our server, go to the "server" folder and install the packages needed running:
+To initialize our server, go to the "server" folder and install the packages needed by running:

     yarn install

-Then, to actually start the server, run: yarn start
+Then to actually start the server, run:

+    yarn start

 #### Web